 Getting a car rental in Scotland, let alone anywhere else, can be a nightmare and cost a fortune.
 In Scotland (and the rest of the UK), Easirent is by far the cheapest option, but not always the best.
 Here are the pros and cons.

-I’ve rented from Easirent several times this year.
+I’ve rented from Easirent several times.
 There are two factors which make me chose them over other companies.
 First, they are the cheapest by far.
 Second, unlike several of the other companies, they have unlimited mileage.
 Unfortunately, their customer service has been horrible, and there are other disadvantages.
-Basically, it’s been a toss-off.
+Basically, it’s been a toss-up.

 The cheapest rental I got was less than £5 a day!
-In peak season you could be looking at as much as £15, which is still far cheaper than anywhere else.
+In peak season, you could be looking at as much as £15, which is still far cheaper than anywhere else.
 Those prices are for the smallest model, usually a Fiat 500 (a great car for Scotland, by the way).
 Larger cars are a bit more, but not much.
 Each larger size is about £1 a day more.
 That’s so much cheaper than any of the car rentals in the US I had checked out.

-Free mileage is key in Scotland.
+Unlimited mileage is key in Scotland.
 If you plan to go to the Isle of Skye for the weekend, you’ll be driving over 500 miles round trip without any detours.
-Many of the car companies limit you to 90 miles a day.
+Most car companies limit you to 90 miles a day.
 Unless you plan to use the car within the city you’re renting in, Easirent’s unlimited mileage is a blessing.

 First of all, book in advance.
 I’ve found the best prices (under £5) when looking for a rental more than a couple weeks in the future.
 Booking last minute will cost more, but not much more.
 The Fiat 500, booked two weeks in advance, had a quote of £4.44 a day.
 Booking last minute was £7.33.

 While the car rental is dirt cheap, gas is quite a bit more.
 When I rented my first car in June, the price was £.80/l.
-As I write this post in November 2016 the price is up to £1.20/l average.
-The good news is the cars in the UK have great gas mileage, roughly twice that as the average car in the US (at least to my knowledge).
+As I write this post in November 2016 the price is up to £1.20/l on average.
+The good news is the cars in the UK have great gas mileage, roughly twice that of the average car in the US (at least to my knowledge).
 So far, every car I’ve rented has averaged around 60 MPG.

 Other than a credit card, you will need your passport (despite what third-party booking websites say) and a driver’s license.
 If you don’t have a passport in English letters (not Cyrillic, etc) then you need an International Drivers License.
 If you have a UK license, bring two proofs of residence and your DVLA check code.

-Do not pay £30 for the full tank upon return!
+Do not pay £30 for the “full tank upon return” option!
 Every car I’ve received started with a quarter of a tank, and you have to pay to fill it at the beginning.
 Choose the option to return the car at the same level it was received.
-Update: At Heathrow, you are forced to pay the £30, no matter how much gas you plan to use.
+Update: At Heathrow, you are forced to pay £30, no matter how much gas you plan to use.
 This is certainly a disadvantage if you don’t plan to use a full tank.

 Finally, always book through Easirent, not a third-party website!